 All student-athletes are required to report any/all current medications to an Athletic Trainer at the time of their physical and at any point throughout the year if these medications change.
 Some prescription medications are banned by the NCAA and proper documentation procedures must be followed to stay compliant.

 Note: Nutritional supplements are not strictly regulated and may contain substances banned by the NCAA.
-For questions regarding medications and nutritional supplements, contact the Dietary Supplement Resource Exchange Center (REC) (password: ncaa3).
+For questions regarding medications and nutritional supplements, contact the Drug Free Sport Axis (password: ncaa3).

 Resources and Links:

 Student-Athlete Handbook for information on medical clearance, insurance, pregnancy, concussion information, and athletic training room rules.

 Drug Free Sport Axis to look up prescription drugs and supplements (password: ncaa3).